asdaa0/HWIDGEN-SRC/README.md

 ## Contributing
-* Do not abuse GitHub's issue ticket for any basic discussion, otherwise I'm going to close it!
-For common questions use reddit, MDL, nsane or AiOwares
+* Please don't abuse GitHub's issue ticket system for any basic questions, otherwise I'm going to close it!
+For common questions check Reddit, MDL, Nsane or AiOwares forums.
-* Constructive feedback is always welcome.
+* Constructive feedback is (of course) always welcome.

 ## Credits